Who’s Stephanie A. Smelser

 In Spring 2023 Stephanie worked with Lots of Fish to create another visual art awareness mural with 75 Nathan Hale students and artist Joann Moran together again!

-Smelser’s Art themes include circles, Venn diagrams, centering, pregnant bellies, spirals, radishes, circles of life, universal spheres, space, time, infinity, limitlessness, eternity, endless possibilities in mathematics and metaphorically with respect to love, birth, explorations, transformations, shedding, deaths, acceptances, and rebirths!!
+Smelser’s Art themes include circles, Venn diagrams, centering, pregnant bellies, spirals, radishes, circles of life, universal spheres, space, time, infinity, limitlessness, birth, explorations, transformations, shedding, deaths, acceptances, and rebirths!!

 The clock hands move so does each new cycle with a beginning, middle, and ending.
 Drawing our minds both from the past in reflection with much gratitude as well as to imagine the future in pure settled peace.
 Having acceptance or resolution in NOW!